People Will Talk

-People Will Talk is a 1951 American romantic comedy/drama film directed by Joseph L. Mankiewicz and produced by Darryl F. Zanuck from a screenplay by Mankiewicz, based on the German play by Curt Goetz, which was made into a movie in Germany (Doctor Praetorius, 1950).
-Released by Twentieth Century Fox, it stars Cary Grant and Jeanne Crain, with supporting performances by Hume Cronyn, Finlay Currie, Walter Slezak and Sidney Blackmer.
+People Will Talk is a 1951 American romantic comedy-drama film written and directed by Joseph L. Mankiewicz and produced by Darryl F. Zanuck, based on the German play by Curt Goetz, which was made into a movie in Germany (Doctor Praetorius, 1950).
+Released by 20th Century-Fox, it stars Cary Grant and Jeanne Crain, with supporting performances by Hume Cronyn, Finlay Currie, Walter Slezak and Sidney Blackmer.

-It was nominated for the Writers Guild of America screen Award for Best Written American Comedy (Joseph L. Mankiewicz).
+Mankiewicz's screenplay was nominated for the Writers Guild of America Award for Best Written Comedy.